Cannabis Micronutrients: Essential Plant-Growth Guide

 Molybdenum (Mo) Helps in nitrogen fixation and reduction Throughout lifecycle

 To achieve the best micronutrients for cannabis, growers must ensure that plants receive these elements in the correct ratios.
-Even though the demand for micronutrients is significantly less compared to macronutrients, their absence can severely impact a plant’s development.
+Even though the demand for micronutrients is significantly less than macronutrients, their absence can severely impact a plant’s development.
 Therefore, a balanced nutrient regime for cannabis that includes these micronutrients is non-negotiable for growers aiming for optimal health and yield of their cannabis plants.

-Cannabis Micronutrients
+Cannabis micronutrients

 The Impact of Organic and Synthetic Fertilizers on Micronutrient Availability